-All Academic Scholars are assigned a Scholar Mentor, overseen by the Assistant Principal of Learning and Teaching.
+All Academic Scholars are assigned a Scholar Mentor.
 The Mentor will meet and work with the Scholar to identify opportunities to excel, both in School and externally, and support them to achieve their goals.
 This bespoke programme will differ from Scholar to Scholar, depending on their interests, strengths and needs.
 They will meet with their Scholar Mentor in small groups.
 This allows for a highly personalised bespoke experience for every pupil.

 As part of the programme, Academic Scholars are invited to regular Scholars' Seminars.
 This is an opportunity for them to engage in interesting discussions on topics that they would not normally encounter in their lessons.
-A member of staff, with an expertise in the subject, will be there to initiate the discussion.
-The

-Scholars' Programme is also designed to supplement the wide range of academic co-curricular options available to all pupils.
+A member of staff, with expertise in the subject, will be there to initiate the discussion.
+The Scholars' Programme is also designed to supplement the wide range of academic co-curricular options available to all pupils.
 A full list of stretch and challenge opportunities is published in the Co-curricular Booklet each year.